seL4/microkit/docs/manual.md

 ## x86-64 generic {#x86_64_generic}

-Support is available for x86-64 with generic micro-architecture and no virtualisation (VTX).
+This board supports x86-64 platforms with generic microarchitecture and no virtualisation.

 On x86-64, Microkit produces 3 ELF images in the output directory: